Skip to main content

 Forecasting

 To forecast using an ARIMA model, start by using the fitted model to predict future values based on the data.
 Once predictions are made, it's helpful to visualize them by plotting the predicted values alongside the actual values.
 This is accomplished because we use a train/test workflow, where the data is split into training and testing sets.
 Doing this lets us see how well the model performs on unseen data.
-Our Model Validation in Python course is a great resource to learn the ins and outs of model validation.
+If you are unclear on this, take our Model Validation in Python course, which is a great resource to learn the ins and outs of training and testing.

 1. Use a train/test workflow